hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

 ### P0 — Complete full-graph command-workspace feasibility

 The current full YOLO schedule has a 517,120-byte tensor high-water mark, down from 1,659,008 bytes and below the 520,192-byte limit.
-All selected operators now reach the final command-workspace check without scalar or CPU fallback.
-That check currently reports 833,568 bytes because it conservatively appends 73,728 bytes of linebuffer weight staging, 32,768 bytes of partial sums, and 209,952 bytes of stripe staging after the global tensor high-water mark.
-These workspaces are not all live with the graph's peak tensors; place/reuse them by operation lifetime before claiming full-graph memory feasibility.
-K3 weights are now DMA-staged one output group at a time; the focused C96-to-C64 block test checks both 27,648-byte group transfers and reset weight offsets.
+Command workspaces are now placed in free TCDM gaps by operation/cascade lifetime rather than appended after the global peak.
+The focused suite remains green, but the full graph stops at op 7: 512,000 live tensor bytes leave no room for its 9,216-byte stage and 32,768-byte partial buffers.
+K3 weights are DMA-staged one output group at a time; the C96-to-C64 block test checks both 27,648-byte transfers.

+Adopt the U85 dedicated-SRAM policy at the memory-role level, with one crucial Neural-AI difference:

+- U85 arena DRAM maps to a relocatable Neural-AI L2 temporary arena.
+- U85 cache SRAM maps to the 520,192-byte allocatable TCDM arena.
+- Long-lived/cold feature maps spill to L2; operator tiles, rolling buffers, weights, partial sums, LUTs, and other hot data remain in TCDM.
+- Unlike U85, Neural-AI AFU/Spatz/systolic engines cannot consume arbitrary L2
+  feature maps directly.
+Every spilled operand therefore needs compiler-owned tiled DMA reload/store commands around the local operator tile.

+The package writer, runtime loader/resolver, and trusted dispatcher now accept exactly one `L2Temporary` binding at index 0, and the architecture models a separate 32-bit L2 arena.
+Do not switch `FeatureMapMemory` to L2 until block tests prove spill/reload/store for Conv, Add/Sub, Concat/view materialization, and public-boundary copies.
+A trial role switch correctly exposed these missing transfers and was not committed.

+Next verified increments:

+1. Add scheduler-visible L2 spill slots and reserve per-op TCDM tile workspace.
+2. Block-test DMA L2→TCDM→operator→TCDM→L2 for Conv, Add/Sub, and Concat.
+3. Enable `FeatureMapMemory=L2`, `StagingMemory=TCDM`, then rerun all 114 unit
+   tests and full YOLO compilation before any Verilator run.

 Completed path: